|This little note completely changed my perspective.|

 Corralling them enough to get a lesson taught completely drained me of all energy by the end of each day for the first two weeks of school, and my attitude wasn't the greatest as I began each new day, which meant I started falling into a downward spiral that fed on itself.

 Then, for some strange reason, I picked up an old book I've had for years and never completely read--Unlimited Power by Tony Robbins.
-Yes, Unlimited Power, I told myself half jokingly.
+Yes, Unlimited Power, I told myself half-jokingly.
 That is exactly what I need, if it exists.

-There is much more I could say (and will probably get around to it) about how spending two weekends immersing myself in Tony Robbins' teachings started turning things around dramatically for me, but right now I'll just share this particular revelation, because it's simple and yet powerful.
+There is much more I could say (and probably will get around to it) about how spending two weekends immersing myself in Tony Robbins' teachings started turning things around dramatically for me, but right now I'll just share this particular revelation, because it's simple and yet powerful.

 I was listening to an audio of Tony on YouTube where he had the audience look around and shout out everything they saw that was brown.
 Then he said, "Close your eyes.
 Okay, now, shout out everything in the room that's red."
 There was no shouting.
 He said, "Okay, now open your eyes and look around--shout out everything you see that's red."
 The shouting resumed, and when he got their attention again, he said, "Are you surprised by how many things around you are red, that you couldn't recall at all when you had your eyes closed?
 Why?
 What happened?"

-The answer of course, was that they were focused on everything brown before he said close your eyes.
+The answer of course, was that they were focused on everything brown before he said "close your eyes."

 This hit me like a ton of bricks.
 What was I focused on during class?
 The one or two (or three, four, or five) students who were off task, distracting others and me, being loud, wandering around the room, yelling out and interrupting, etc. There was a sea of other students out there, NOT doing those things.

-I scribbled the note in the picture above the next morning when I got to class.
-It was a Monday, my worst teaching day in terms of energy level, enthusiasm, and resolve.
+I scribbled the note in the photo above the next morning when I got to class.
+It was a Monday, usually my worst teaching day in terms of energy level, enthusiasm, and resolve.
 I planned to notice on purpose every time I saw a student doing one of the things on the note, and make a little tick mark beside that action, so I could see in real time how often the things I WANTED to see were happening.